mesg-foundation/docs/guide/process/process-file.md

 }" :types="{}" />

 ::: warning
-A process has only one trigger and it must be in the first step.
+A process has only one trigger and it must be within the first step.
 :::

 ### Task